gsbrodal/gsbrodal.github.io/ipsa/project-intro.md

 > [project-front-page.docx](project-front-page.docx) |
 > [project-front-page.tex](project-front-page.tex)

+## Project submission

+The project report must be submitted on Brightspace as a *pdf-file* (if you write your report in Microsoft Word, Apple Pages, or the like, the document must be save as a pdf-file before submitting).

+Code must be submitted as second file, possible as a zip-file in case you have more files.

+Please make sure that the group members are correctly registered in Brightspace before submitting your report.

 ## Project descriptions

 You can choose any of the projects listed in the menu as your final project.